-Proportion of ownership interest and voting power held by the Company

-Name of subsidiary Principal activity Place of incorporation and operation June 2021 June 2020 Baby Bunting Pty Ltd 1 Retailing of baby merchandise Australia 100% 100% Baby Bunting EST Pty Ltd 2 Trustee of the trust established in connection with the Company's employee share plans Australia 100% 100%
+Proportion o interest and v held by the voting power Name of subsidiary Principal activity Place of incorporation and operation June 2021 June 2020 Baby Bunting Pty Ltd 1 Retailing of baby merchandise Australia 100% 100% Baby Bunting EST Pty Ltd 2 Trustee of the trust established in connection with the Company's employee share plans Australia 100% 100%

-^{1.} This wholly-owned subsidiary has entered into a deed of cross guarantee with Baby Bunting Group Limited.
+1. This wholly-owned subsidiary has entered into a deed of cross guarantee with Baby Bunting Group Limited.
 Baby Bunting Pty Ltd became a party to the deed of cross guarantee on 19 June 2008.